arifiqra547-spec/CodeAlpha_IrisFlowerClassification./README.md

 🤖 Model & Algorithm

-For this project, we applied Logistic Regression to classify the iris flowers based on the given features.
+For this project, we applied Logistic Regression, Decision Tree and Random Forest to classify the iris flowers based on the given features.

 🎯 Results

-The model achieved an accuracy of ~100%.
+The models achieved an accuracy of ~100%.

 Confusion Matrix and classification report confirm that the model performs well across all three classes.